Frequently Asked Questions

 Is it legal for Americans to travel to Cuba?

-YES, as long as that travel adheres to the licensed guidelines established by the US Treasury Office of Foreign Assets Control (OFAC).
-Tesca Travel curates tours under a category known as 'support for the Cuban people.'
+YES as long as that travel adheres to the licensed guidelines established by the US Treasury Office of Foreign Assets Control (OFAC).
+Tesca Travel curates tours under a category known as 'Support for the Cuban people.'
 This category requires a travel itinerary that results in meaningful interaction with individuals in Cuba and promotes independent activity intended to strengthen civil society in Cuba.
 With daily interaction with artistic creators in Cuba from all walks of life, Tesca Travel is in full compliance with these and all other OFAC rules and regulations.

 What time zone is Cuba in?